FIXTradingCommunity/fix-orchestra-spec/v1-0-RC2/orchestra_spec.md

 ### Unique names

 The names of code sets and datatypes share a common namespace and must be unique within a schema.
+This constraint is enforced by the XML schema.

 ### Internal code sets